MerginMaps/docs/src/tutorials/mobile/index.md

 1. Set ***hedges*** as the ***active layer***

-	Refer back to [the active layer section](#the-active-layer) FIXME if you cannot remember how to do this
+	Refer back to [the active layer section](#the-active-layer) if you cannot remember how to do this

 	We'll now survey a hedge feature.